Cain’s Aftermath: Cain’s Greatest Sin

 Tubal-Cain, warrior

 “But,” Josephus continues, “Tubul, one of the children by the other wife (Zillah)*, exceeded all men in strength, and was very expert and famous in martial performances.
 He procured what tended to the pleasures for the body by that method; and first of all, invented the art of making brass.”
 Tubul continues the tradition of Cain, yet with one important addition.
 Tubul becomes the first ironmonger.
-He makes weapons for war and conducts such wars.
-War is now upon the land, widespread.
+He makes weapons for war and he conducts such wars.
+War is now widespread across the land.

-*Polygamy is shunned by God.
-Adam and Eve is the model until the family of Cain in the seventh generation broke this tradition.
-Under the three sons, many new industries begin, but the industry of faithfulness does not prosper.
-In the seventh generation, all of the standards of God are torn.
+*God shuns polygamy.
+Adam and Eve were the models until the family of Cain broke this tradition in the seventh generation.
+Under the rule of the three sons, many new industries emerged, but the industry of faithfulness did not prosper.
+In the seventh generation, all of God’s standards are torn.

 As to Lamech himself: “skillful in divine revelation (divination?),” as Josephus writes, “That he knew he was going to be punished for Cain’s murder of his brother… even while Adam was still alive, it came to pass that the posterity of Cain becomes exceedingly wicked, every one successively dying, one after another, more wicked than the former.
 They were intolerable in war, and vehement in robberies; and if anyone were slow to murder people…and doing injuries for gain,” such a man would be outcast from them.